ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

      - GRPC default
        PythonNET: pyaedt.settings.use_grpc_api = False

 Above options are available only in windows.
-Linux uses grpc in any version as it is the only way to connect to AEDT API.
+Linux uses GRPC in any version as it is the only way to connect to AEDT API.

 How to check that Electronics Desktop API is working and correctly configured
 -----------------------------------------------------------------------------
-To start Electronics desktop server in grpc mode use the following syntax:
+To start Electronics desktop server in GRPC mode use the following syntax:

 .. code:: python